parapluu/encore/README.md

     Target: x86_64-apple-darwin13.1.0
     Thread model: posix

- - ghc: The Glorious Glasgow Haskell Compilation System, version 7.8.20140130
+ - ghc: The Glorious Glasgow Haskell Compilation System, version 7.6.3
  - premake4 (Premake Build Script Generator) 4.3

-Then run:
+#### On OS X: Installing homebrew
+Go to http://brew.sh/, the instructions there work nicely.
+Make sure that your normal user is an admin (that you can use `sudo`).

+#### On OS X: Installing `ghc`

+You need at least version `7.6.3`.

+- If you have an older version of `ghc` installed with `homebrew`: get rid of it by saying `brew uninstall haskell-platform; brew uninstall ghc`.
+- If you have an older version of `ghc` installed downloaded from the haskell webpage: you need to remove it.
+Here is a discussion thread on how to do that: http://www.haskell.org/pipermail/haskell-cafe/2011-March/090170.html Warning: we did not test this, and even if we did: every computer is configured differently.
+In the future: please use homebrew for every installation where a formula is available.
+It allows you to also uninstall stuff easily.

+Then install the newest version through `brew install haskell-platform`.

+#### Compiling and installing mylittlepony

     cd mylittlepony
     make
     make doc
     make test

+##### Adding `encorec` to the path

-Now we recommend that you add the `release` directory to your `PATH` environment variable -- this will allow you to invoke the compiler by just saying
+We recommend that you add the `release` directory to your `PATH` environment variable -- this will allow you to invoke the compiler by just saying

     $ encorec my_file.enc

 in any directory.
-To do this, add the line to your `~/.bashrc` file:
+To do this, add this line to your `~/.bashrc` file:

     export PATH="${HOME}/code/mylittlepony/release:${PATH}"